rom-orlovich/chat-app/README.md

 - **[TypeScript](https://www.typescriptlang.org/)** - For type checking and improved developer productivity.
 - **[Node.js](https://nodejs.org/en/)** - For efficient and scalable development of the application's backend logic.
 - **[MongoDB](https://www.mongodb.com/)** - A NoSQL database that stores users' account data.
-- **[Docker](https://www.docker.com/)** - Containerize the app and deploy into Digtal Ocean cloud.
+- **[Docker](https://www.docker.com/)** - Containerize the app to be easy and provide a consistent and reproducible environment for running and deploying applications.

 ## Packages:

 - **Front-end** :

-  - [Tailwind CSS](https://tailwindcss.com/) - A utility-first CSS framework used for styling the application's user interface.
+  - [Tailwind CSS](https://tailwindcss.com/) - A utility-first CSS framework for styling the application's user interface.
-  - [Socket.IO Client](https://socket.io/) - A client-side library for Socket.IO, which enables real-time bidirectional event-based communication.
+  - [Socket.IO Client](https://socket.io/) - A client-side library for Socket.IO enables real-time bidirectional event-based communication.
   - [Axios](https://axios-http.com/docs/intro) - For making API requests to the backend.
   - [React Router](https://www.npmjs.com/package/react-router-dom) - For routes management.
     application's user interface.